-In Wednesday’s blog post, we walked you through the debunking of some common relationship myths.
-Personality problems don’t ruin marriage, common interests don’t necessarily keep couples together, and no, men and women aren’t from different planets.
-We hope that Dr. Gottman’s research gave you some insight into the ineffectiveness of popular, quick fix methods for repairing and strengthening your relationship.
-Although we offered you a glimpse into the truth behind these misconceptions, in today’s blog posting we’d like to do take it one step further by providing you with the skills and tools to put these debunked myths to the test in your relationship.
+Personality problems don’t ruin a marriage, common interests don’t necessarily keep couples together, and no, men and women aren’t from different planets.
+Dr. John Gottman’s research gives insight into the ineffectiveness of popular, quick-fix methods for repairing and strengthening your relationship.
+Let’s take it one step further by providing you with the skills and tools to put debunked myths to the test in your relationship.

 - Communicating using only active listening skills when attempting to reach conflict resolution will not save your relationship, and regardless of your usual argumentative style, showing your partner the warmth and love that you feel for them naturally will lead you to better resolve your differences.
 In a caring and affectionate manner, ask your partner how they feel about the way that the two of you approach conflict resolution and discuss your own feelings with them.
 Having this conversation should help the two of you to better understand each other the next time you disagree.